-During 2016, the Project team will be progressing a number of important value-adding activities.
+During 2017, the Project team will be progressing a number of important value-adding activities.
 These activities will be important next steps in allowing the Project to reach a position to seek financing and progress to development once market conditions stabilise.
 These activities include advancement of port and power agreements, and issuance of the environmental permit.
+As a separate work-stream, these activities also include the investigation of a small scale start up project as described above.